wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 From the point of view of [GWA2](/gwa2/index), we would need a template engine to work with all back-end programming languages, i.e., PHP, Java, Perl, Python, Aspx and so on.

 That's to say, we cannot use Smarty for GWA2 in PHP and Velocity for GWA2 in Java.

+There do have a few of template languages and engines which meet the desirable requirements, but there are all proprietary s

 In the meantime,  bearing these features and functions in mind, the invented template and its engine, so-called Hanjst, has mertis as: